Covid-19: One death linked to coronavirus reported in NI

 Source: Department of Health Northern Ireland

-Of the deaths, four occurred in April, two in March, four in February and one in January.
+Of the latest reported deaths, seven were in April, one in March, one in February and one in January.

 Vaccines